ankurdixitofficial/WebScraping-tool/README.md

 # WebScraping-tool
-It is a WebScraping to Scrape the DealerShip details from the official Car Dealership Website
+It is a WebScraping tool to Scrape the DealerShip details from the official Car Dealership Websites using PlayWright and BeautifulSoup